Losene Keita: Ultimate Fighting Championship

-On August 15, 2025, it was reported that Keita signed with the Ultimate Fighting Championship.
+On August 15, 2025, it was reported that Keita had signed with the Ultimate Fighting Championship.

 Keita was scheduled to make his promotional debut against Patrício Pitbull on September 6, 2025, at UFC Fight Night 258.
 However at the weigh-ins, Keita weighed in at 149 pounds, three pounds over the division's non-title fight limit, resulting in the cancellation of the bout.

+Keita faced Nathaniel Wood on March 21, 2026, at UFC Fight Night 270.
+He lost the fight by split decision.

+Keita faced Muhammad Naimov on September 5, 2026, at UFC Fight Night 287.
+He won the fight by knockout in the first round.
+This fight earned him his first $100,000 Performance of the Night award.

+Replacing Arnold Allen who withdrew due to an injury, Keita is scheduled to face Aaron Pico on October 24, 2026 at UFC 333.